raulmaulidhino-dev/ML_Modelling_Regression/README.md

 With this analysis, the students are able to find the perfect range of study hours for getting good scores.

 **Insights :**
-- Study Hours and Scores are strongly relateddisarankan
+- Study Hours and Scores are strongly related
 - Studying for 12 hours and above per day can increase the chances of getting high scores
 - Approximately 4 hours of study time and 2 hours or less is the ideal time to study